-Treatment may include medication, talking with health professionals and undertaking activities which help with recovery from the illness.
-This will be written down in a Treatment and Care Plan which is generally a requirement under the Mental Health Act 2009 (SA).
+Treatment may include medication, talking with health professionals, and other recovery activities and therapies.
+Treatment will be recorded in a Treatment and Care Plan which is generally required under the Mental Health Act 2009 (SA).

 Can people be treated against their will?